slenane/Goal-Tracker/README.md

-# Yearly Goals App
+# Goals Tracker

-A simple app to keep track of your goals year to year.
+A simple site to keep track of your goals year to year.

 ## Features